-A rectal thermometer is quite accurate in measuring temperatures but is both uncomfortable for your dog and difficult to use.
+A rectal thermometer is quite accurate in measuring temperatures, but it’s uncomfortable for your dog and difficult to use.
 On the other hand, a digital thermometer is easy to use, quick, and accurate enough to know if your dog has a fever.

-If you’re using a rectal thermometer, first get them busy with someone they trust, such as a family member.
-Give them some treats to keep your dog busy will you take their temperature.
+If you’re using a rectal thermometer, have someone they trust to hold them and give treats while you take their temperature.

 Place some water-based lubricant on the thermometer’s tip, and gently insert it about one inch deep into your dog’s anus.
 Hold it in for about 45-60 seconds and then take it out to read the temperature.